 How to Use Your Tax Refund to Build Your Credit

-If you have limited credit history or need to regroup after a bankruptcy or other financial setback, you might want to consider using your one-time windfall from your tax refund as a starting point to help build your credit history by getting a secured credit card.
+If you have a limited credit history or desire to regroup after bankruptcy or another financial setback, you might want to consider using your one-time windfall from your tax refund as a starting point to help build or rebuild your credit history by getting a secured credit card.

 How does a secured credit card work?